oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/bootstrap/IntraCliqueInfo.md

 Overall, the `IntraCliqueInfo` class and its companion object are used to represent and validate the information required to establish a clique within the Alephium network.
 This information is critical to the functioning of the network, as cliques are responsible for validating transactions and maintaining the network's state.
 ## Questions:
- 1. What is the purpose of this code and how does it fit into the overall alephium project?
+ 1. What is the purpose of this code and how does it fit into the overall oxygenium project?
 - This code defines a case class `IntraCliqueInfo` and an object `IntraCliqueInfo` with methods for serialization and validation.
-It is part of the `org.alephium.flow.network.bootstrap` package and is likely related to bootstrapping the network.
+It is part of the `org.oxygenium.flow.network.bootstrap` package and is likely related to bootstrapping the network.

 2. What is the `CliqueInfo` class and how is it related to `IntraCliqueInfo`?
 - `CliqueInfo` is a case class that represents information about a clique, which is a group of nodes in the Alephium network. `IntraCliqueInfo` has a method `cliqueInfo` that returns a `CliqueInfo` object based on its own properties.